ULL-MII-SYTWS/vuepress-apuntes/docs/src/practicas/building-async-await.md

 We need something better.

 ::: tip Idea
-The problem resembles the `asyncserialize` function we wrote in a previous lab where we found a solution making use of recursivity and detecting when all the tasks were done.
+The problem resembles the `series` function we wrote in a [previous lab](/practicas/asyncmap.html#variante-del-problema-serial-en-vez-de-paralelo) where we found a solution making use of recursivity and detecting when all the tasks were done.
 :::